 Some inventories may be allocated to other asset accounts, for example, inventory used as a component of a self-constructed property, plant or equipment.
-Inventories allocated to another asset in this way are recognized as an expense during the useful life of that asset.
+Inventories allocated to another asset in this way a.
+Petrochemicals

 Costs incurred in bringing each product to its present location and conditions are accounted for as follows: